IjzerenHein/firestorter/docs/api/AggregateCollection.md

 <a name="AggregateCollection"></a>

 ## AggregateCollection
-<p>Collection that aggregates the documents of one or more collections into
+<p>Collection that aggregates documents resulting from multiple queries done to a single collection into
 a single, easy accessible collection.</p>

 <p>AggregateCollection is driven by the <code>queries</code> function, which defines what
 queries should be executed on the Firestore cloud back-end.
 GeoQuery is for instance a more specific use-case of a aggregated-collection using a range